The Oberlin Police Department’s participates in a multitude of community policing policies

 The Oberlin Police Department offers Safety Town each summer for children entering Kindergarten during the upcoming school year.
 Safety Town teaches children basic safety practices for both home and school, including traffic safety, fire safety, school bus safety, poison control and more.

 Safety Town is free for all participants and is taught by Patrol Officer Billie Neadham and Police Dispatcher Gwen Goul, with assistance from Oberlin Police Explorers.
-There are typically two sessions offered per year, one during the second week of June and another during the third week of June.
+There are typically two sessions offered per year during the month of June.